Gabrielnvk/competer-farcaster-miniapp/replit.md

 ## Overview

-Competer is a Farcaster Mini-App that enables users to create and participate in on-chain contests with automated prize distribution.
+Competer is a fully functional Farcaster Mini-App that enables users to create and participate in on-chain contests with automated prize distribution.
 Built on the Base blockchain, the platform supports various contest types including hackathons, sports betting, online games, creative challenges, and prediction markets.
 The application features smart contract integration for secure escrow and prize distribution, with a modern React frontend and Express.js backend.

+**Status**: ✅ Complete and ready for deployment

+## Recent Changes (August 17, 2025)

+- ✅ Fixed all console errors and validation issues
+- ✅ Implemented proper date handling for contest creation API
+- ✅ Resolved nested anchor tag warnings in navigation
+- ✅ Fixed CSS hover class issues with Tailwind
+- ✅ Tested and verified contest creation workflow end-to-end
+- ✅ Created comprehensive repository documentation
+- ✅ Prepared for GitHub repository deployment

 ## User Preferences